 Hope will not be cancelled.
 We are stronger together, and a better future for our children keeps us motivated.
 All staff are working from home.
 We are meeting with each other and our lawmakers virtually, and we are exploring ways to best support Ohio communities, especially those for which Covid-19 is an extreme hardship.

 But as the science shows that breathing polluted air can worsen the impacts of Covid-19, the EPA continues to push forward a dangerous, racist agenda that weakens lifesaving pollution regulations.
-Join Moms Clean Air Force in demanding that EPA Administrator Andrew Wheeler must go so that EPA can do its job and protect the health of our children and communities.
+Join Moms Clean Air Force in demanding that EPA do its job and protect the health of our children and communities.

 Ohio Moms join Moms Clean Air Force members across the country to demand stronger protections against deadly soot.

 In May 2020, Moms Clean Air Force Ohio joined more than 65 Moms Clean Air Force staff and volunteers from 18 states and DC to deliver testimony at the EPA’s virtual public hearing on PM 2.5, or deadly soot.
 In April 2020, Trump’s EPA proposed to retain the current standards for particle pollution, ignoring science and putting thousands of lives at risk.
 Even in the midst of a national public health emergency from Covid-19, moms participated in the public hearing in record numbers.
 It’s one of many ways Moms Clean Air Force Ohio is continuing to engage in serious and consequential advocacy and outreach during the coronavirus pandemic.

 Ohio field organizer Tracy Sabetta and her daughter, Madison, offered testimony.